daos-stack/daos/doc/admin/deployment.md

         ofi+sockets       ib1
         ofi+psm2          ib1
 ```

-Use one of these providers to configure the `provider` in the daos_server.yml.
+Use one of these providers to configure the `provider` in the `daos_server.yml`.
 Only one provider may be specified for the entire DAOS installation.
-Client nodes must be capable of communicating to the daos_server nodes via the same provider.
-Therefore, it is helpful to choose network settings for the daos_server that are compatible with the expected client node configuration.
+Client nodes must be capable of communicating to the `daos_server` nodes via
+the same provider.
+Therefore, it is helpful to choose network settings for the `daos_server` that
+are compatible with the expected client node configuration.

+After the `daos_server.yml` file has been edited and contains a provider,
+subsequent `daos_server network scan` commands will filter the results based on
+that provider.
-After the daos_server.yml file has been edited and contains a provider, subsequent `daos_server network scan` commands will filter the results based on that provider.
-If it is desired to view an unfiltered list again, issue `daos_server network scan -p all`.
+If it is desired to view an unfiltered list again, issue `daos_server network
+scan -p all`.

-Regardless of the provider in the daos_server.yml file, the results may be filtered to the specified provider with the command `daos_server network scan -p ofi_provider` where `ofi_provider` is one of the available providers from the list.
+Regardless of the provider in the `daos_server.yml` file, the results may be
+filtered to the specified provider with the command `daos_server network scan
+-p ofi_provider` where `ofi_provider` is one of the available providers from
+the list.

 The results of the network scan may be used to help configure the I/O Engine
-instances for this daos_server node.
+instances for this DAOS Server.

 Each I/O Engine instance is configured with a unique `fabric_iface` and
 optional `pinned_numa_node`.
-The interfaces and NUMA Sockets listed in the scan
+The interfaces and NUMA Sockets listed in the scan results map to the
-results map to the daos_server.yml `fabric_iface` and `pinned_numa_node`
+`daos_server.yml` `fabric_iface` and `pinned_numa_node` respectively.
+The use of `pinned_numa_node` is optional, but recommended for best
+performance.
-respectively.
-The use of `pinned_numa_node` is optional, but recommended for best performance.
-When specified with the value that matches the network interface, the I/O Engine will bind itself to that NUMA node and to cores purely within that NUMA node.
+When specified with the value that matches the network interface, the I/O
+Engine will bind itself to that NUMA node and to cores purely within that NUMA
+node.
 This configuration yields the fastest access to that network device.

 ### Changing Network Providers